-The arts are essential to any complete national life.
+The Arts are essential to any complete national life.
 The State owes it to itself to sustain and encourage them….
-Ill fares the race which fails to salute the arts with the reverence and delight which are their due.
+Ill fares the race which fails to salute the arts with the reverence and delight which are their due.(1)

 “We are going to beat them.”

 At this same moment, the Director of the National Gallery, Kenneth Clark, suggested that the paintings in the National Gallery should be sent from London to Canada.
-Churchill was likewise against this suggestion, and emphatically so.
+Churchill was adamantly against this.
 “No,” he minuted, “bury them in caves and cellars.
 None must go.
-We are going to beat them.”(1 June 1940 Colville Diary)
+We are going to beat them.”(3)